bookconsultancy

 • Take Care Of Your Gut: Include bacteria-rich foods or consider a daily probiotic supplement to boost overall health.

-• Avoid Touching Common Objects: Be mindful of frequently touched surfaces, like door handles, and wash your hands afterward.
+• Avoid Touching Common Objects: Be mindful of frequently touched surfaces, like door handles, and wash your hands afterwards.

 Following these tips can significantly reduce your risk of catching a cold and keep you feeling your best.
 Mobi Doctor can help you manage and treat cold symptoms from the comfort of your home, providing expert advice and care through easy online consultations.
 Get personalised treatment plans and support without needing to visit a clinic.